shekharsorot/aks-labs-fork/workshops/operating-aks-automatic/workshop.md

 - Select the **Base64Encoded** option

 > [!HELP]
 > The extension activation process can take a few minutes to complete.
-If you cannot get the extension to generate JSON from the ConstraintTemplate, that's okay, you will use a sample JSON file in the [Deploy a custom policy definition](#deploy-a-custom-policy-definition) section below.
+If you cannot get the extension to generate JSON from the ConstraintTemplate, that's okay, skip to the [Deploy a custom policy definition](#deploy-a-custom-policy-definition) section below where you will use a sample Azure Policy JSON file.

 - This will generate a new Azure Policy definition in the JSON format and encode the ConstraintTemplate in Base64 format